dsjoench/business_val/README.md

 # Investment portfolio/Risk management (Ongoing project)

-This portfolio,combining with a Excel-based portfolio, aim to build an algorithmic trading by analyzing investment portfolio and time series data to optimize overall return.
-Later I will post a video on each steps I did.
+This portfolio,combining with a Excel-based model, aim to analyze investment portfolio and time-series data to optimize overall return.
+Later I will post a video on each steps I took.

-The codes shown in this respository built in python, along with some object oriented programming to automate time series analysis procedure.
+The codes shown in this respository are built in python, with some object-oriented programming to automate time series analysis procedure.

 1. Import data/ manupulate data so that users can flexibly adjust parameter such as stock index, data range to scope in financial data.
 2. Data  visualization on moving average, standard deviation,etc